nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 * Read-only access to your LDAP (no edit or delete of users on your LDAP)

 ..
 Note:: The LDAP app is not compatible with the ``User backend using remote HTTP servers`` app.
    You cannot use both of them at the same time.

+.. note:: A non-blocking or correctly configured SELinux setup is needed for the LDAP backend to work.
+Please refer to the :ref:`selinux-config-label`.

 Configuration
 -------------